Examples

 Furthermore, we’ll assume there’s a single cointegrating relation, and that the deterministic case specifies a constant and trend only affect the adjustment to equilibrium dynamics (short-run).

-Click on OK to estimate the updated specification.
+Click on to estimate the updated specification.

 Notice that in addition to a description of the deterministic trend assumption, the output header now lists the exogenous variables included in the specification, by type.